binaryage/dirac/docs/faq.md

 Ideally (with multi-monitor setup) your always-present Dirac REPL session will be just one keystroke away from your code editor or any other app.

-This is my setup under Mac:
+This is my setup under Mac, note the "Global" selection for "Focus Console Prompt":
 <a href="https://dl.dropboxusercontent.com/u/559047/dirac-global-shortcuts.png"><img src="https://dl.dropboxusercontent.com/u/559047/dirac-global-shortcuts.png" width="800px"></a>

 ### Why can't I dock Dirac DevTools inside my Chrome window?